Team Insights on Croissant: Visibility Into Your Workspace Program

 Why Visibility Matters

-Most companies adopt flexible workspaces with a clear intent — support distributed teams, reduce real estate overhead, or give employees more autonomy over where they work.
+Most companies adopt flexible workspaces with a clear intent — support distributed teams, cut real estate overhead, or give employees more autonomy over where they work.
 But once the program is live, the question shifts from "should we do this?" to "is it working?"

 Team Insights answers that question across three dimensions.